Ajatt-Tools/gd-tools/README.md

 **Dependencies**

 This script requires [MeCab](https://taku910.github.io/mecab/) and the IPA dictionary to be installed.
-If you are on an Arch Linux system you can simply install the AUR package `mecab-ipa` to obtain both.
+If you are on an Arch Linux system you can simply install the AUR package `mecab-ipadic` to obtain both.

 **Command format**